-Description The subjects comprise a semi detached house.
-Accommodation Ground Floor: Hallway, living room, dining room and kitchen.
-First Floor: Three bedrooms and bathroom.
-Gross internal floor area (m2) 87m2 Neighbourhood and location The subjects are situated in a popular residential district being approximately three miles southwest of Edinburgh City Centre.
-The subjects are convenient for local amenities.
-Age 1965 Weather Overcast but dry.
+Description The subjects comprise a two storey detached house.
+At the date of inspection the property was occupied, fully furnished with the floors were covered throughout.
+Accommodation GROUND FLOOR: Entrance Vestibule, Hallway, Living Room, Kitchen, Utility Room, Dining Room, Two Bedrooms and WC Compartment.
+FIRST FLOOR: Three Bedrooms, Study and Bathroom.
+Gross internal floor area (m2) The gross internal floor area extends to 221 sq. m or thereby.
+Neighbourhood and location The subjects are situated in a residential area lying to the centre of Penicuik which caters for local shopping, educational and social amenities.
+Age Approximately 1890s with later additions.
+Mandhan Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick construction.
-Roofing including roof space Roofing including roof space The chimney stacks are of brick construction.
-Sloping roofs were visually inspected with the aid of Roofing including roof space The chimney stacks are of brick construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a Roofing including roof space The chimney stacks are of brick construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are built up off the wall heads in pointed brick construction.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.